-In terms of section 16 of the Freedom of Information (Scotland) Act 2002, I am refusing to provide you with the rationale requested.

-Section 16 requires Police Scotland when refusing to provide such information because it is exempt, to provide you with a notice which:

-- (a) states that it holds the information, - (b) states that it is claiming an exemption, - (c) specifies the exemption in question and - (d) states, if that would not be otherwise apparent, why the exemption applies.
+Your request for information is considered to be exempt in terms of the Freedom of Information (Scotland) Act 2002 (the Act).
+Section 16 of the Act requires Police Scotland to provide you with a notice which: (a) states that it holds the information, (b) states that it is claiming an exemption, (c) specifies the exemption in question and (d) states, if that would not be otherwise apparent, why the exemption applies.